austindatan/MARQUE-USTP-Event-Attendance-Monitoring-System/README.md

 ## 📌 Overview

-**MARQUE (Monitoring and Recording of Queued Events)** is a web-based **Event Attendance Monitoring System** developed for the **University of Science and Technology of Southern Philippines (USTP)**.
+**MARQUE** is a web-based **Event Attendance Monitoring System** developed for the **University of Science and Technology of Southern Philippines (USTP)**.
 It is designed to efficiently track, manage, and report attendance for university events using a centralized and reliable platform.

 The system minimizes manual attendance errors, improves data accuracy, and provides real-time monitoring for administrators and event organizers.